 - HO-3 with HO-15 Comprehensive Homeowner (All Risks) Covers your home and personal property for everything that is not specifically excluded.
-This policy usually provides the broadest all risks coverage available, but is not offered by all insurance companies.
+This policy usually provides the broadest of all risks coverage available but is not offered by all insurance companies.

 - HO-8 Modified Homeowner Covers homes that have suffered extensive depreciation.
 Historical or architectural features may make the home more expensive than its market cost.
 This coverage is more restrictive much like HO-1 but is geared towards older homes.

 HO-6 Condominium Unit Homeowner Covers items not insured by the condominium association’s policy, such as property damage to personal belongings, wall, floor and ceiling coverings, and any accessories not originally installed in the unit.
 An HO-6 policy is basically an HO-2 policy.
 It also provides additional coverage for personal property, loss of use, personal liability and medical payments.